poolpOrg/nooSMTPD/README.md

     or OpenSSL (https://www.openssl.org/)

-By default OpenSMTPD expects latest versions of all dependencies unless noted otherwise.
+By default nooSMTPD expects latest versions of all dependencies unless noted otherwise.

-Note that some distributions have different packages for a same library, you should always use the `-dev` or `-devel` package (for example, `libevent-dev` or `libevent-devel`) if you're going to build OpenSMTPD yourself.
+Note that some distributions have different packages for a same library, you should always use the `-dev` or `-devel` package (for example, `libevent-dev` or `libevent-devel`) if you're going to build nooSMTPD yourself.

 ## Get the source

-    git clone git://github.com/OpenSMTPD/OpenSMTPD.git opensmtpd
+    git clone git://github.com/poolpOrg/nooSMTPD.git noosmtpd

 ## Build